 I have Stiff Person Syndrome, I am one in a million

 Today’s Blogtober prompt is 10 Fact About Yourself.
-I’m turning this around a little and using it as a little awareness for my condition.
+I’m turning this around a little and using it as a little awareness for my condition, 10 facts about Stiff Person Syndrome.
 In just five days times it will be our Awareness Day for Stiff Person Syndrome so this is quite timely.

 I have this stupid Stiff Person Syndrome which is a condition which does exactly what it says, it turns it’s victims stiff.
 But it’s an extremely rare condition, believed to be one in a million sufferers world wide, and each person has different symptoms and reacts to different treatments.
 No doctor really knows what to do.
 And whenever I end up in hospital and say I have Stiff Person Syndrome I just get blank looks like I’m making it up.

 Let’s get on with some facts about Stiff Person Syndrome….

 - Stiff-Person syndrome is characterised by fluctuating muscle rigidity in the trunk and limbs and a heightened sensitivity to stimuli such as noise, touch, and emotional distress, which can set off muscle spasms.

 - People with Stiff-Person syndrome can be too disabled to walk or move, or they are afraid to leave the house because street noises, such as the sound of a horn, can trigger spasms and falls.

 - Stiff Person Syndrome is often misdiagnosed as Parkinson’s disease, multiple sclerosis, fibromyalgia, psychosomatic illness, or anxiety and phobia